regebro/hovercraft/docs/introduction.rst

     positioning you can insert a slide, and the other slides will just move to make space for the new slide.

  #.
-Automatically: If you don’t specify any position the slide will end
+Automatically: If you don’t specify any position the slide will have the
-    up the same distance from the previous slide as the previous slide was from its previous slide.
-This defaults to moving 1600px to the right, which means that if you supply no positions at all anywhere in the presentation, you get the standard boring slide-to-the-left presentation.
+    same settings as the previous slide.
+With a relative positioning, this means the slide will move as long as the previous slide moved.
+This defaults to moving 1600px to the right, which means that if you supply no positions at all anywhere in the presentation, you get the standard slide-to-the-left presentation.

  #.
 With an SVG path: In this last way of positioning, you can take an
     SVG path from an SVG document and stick it into the presentation, and that